Yarrow Essential Oil Health Benefits Explained

 Have you been using regular shampoo on your hair to no effect?
 Does your hair still feel dry, itchy at times or even fall out now and then?
 This is because you haven’t made the shift to natural treatments yet – as most conventional treatments contain a multitude of chemicals that can harm certain hair types.
 At the least, changing to a purely herbal shampoo is the first step in the right direction.
 Or, you can check out our Rogaine for men or women features!

-Utilizing essential oils in your hair care process is just as important and should be seen as the next step in ensuring that you have a healthy head of hair for a longer period of time.
+Utilizing essential oils in your hair care process is just as important and should be seen as the next step in ensuring that you have a healthy head of hair.
 Yarrow oil has natural astringent properties that will help to tighten the pores on your scalp, meaning that the hair follicles are gripped more tightly and helping to slow or ultimately prevent hair loss.

 On top of that, the rich linalool and 1,8-cineole content in the yarrow oil will penetrate your scalp deeply and allow you to nourish your hair from the roots, making sure that they’re healthier for longer.